 Required qualifying information: That the customer exercises, and that they exercise twice a day

-Because these types of questions are often context-based, the fix isn’t always to rephrase the question, but to make sure that your previous survey question or existing customer information qualifies the potentially “loaded” question.
+Because these types of questions are often context-based, fixing these mistakes doesn’t always require rephrasing the question.
+Instead, ensure that your previous survey question or existing customer information qualifies the potentially “loaded” question.

 For example, you could ask if your customer exercises twice a day first, and then ask how often they do so.
 If they don’t actually exercise twice a day, use conditional skip logic so that the customer doesn’t need to answer the irrelevant question.